This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A GBS infection is a condition caused by bacteria called group B streptococcus.
 GBS are normally found in the digestive organs or vagina.
 A person may carry GBS and not get infected and become sick.
 GBS may cause infections in the blood, lungs, or skin.
 GBS rarely cause serious problems in adults, but can be life-threatening to babies.
 An infection may cause preterm delivery, stillbirth, or an infection in the mother's womb or bladder.

 WHILE YOU ARE HERE:

-- Neurologic signs: These are also called neuro signs, neuro checks, or neuro status.
-During a neuro check, caregivers see how your child's pupils react to light.
-They may check his memory and how easily he wakes up.
-His hand grasp and balance may also be tested.
-How your child responds to the neuro checks can tell caregivers if his illness or injury has affected his brain.
+- Neurologic signs are also called neuro signs, neuro checks, or neuro status.
+During a neuro check, healthcare providers see how your baby's pupils react to light.
+They may check how easily he or she wakes up.
+How your baby responds to the neuro checks can tell healthcare providers if his or her brain is affected.